emilyylin/semantic-drift/README.md

 > "Write a ~2200 word personal essay reflecting on why it’s become harder for people to engage deeply with books and long-form reading.
 Don’t reference specific articles.
 Instead, explore the psychological and cultural effects of digital tech, using original examples and a reflective tone like a thoughtful blog post was prompted to Gemini."

 ## Visuals
+I only have one data point so far, so take everything with a grain of salt.

 ### Sentence-to-Sentence Cosine Drift
 Measures how much the meaning shifts between adjacent sentences.